zhentellica/blog/en/about.md

 ---
 ![]({{ site.baseurl }}/public/img/qsqf.jpg)

-Wanted to have my own digital garden for a long time, where I can cultivate as much as I can, play freely, and fully enjoy the autumn scenery of the garden!
+Wanted to have my own digital pastoral for a long time, where I can cultivate as much as I can, play freely, and fully enjoy the autumn scenery of the garden!

 cWater/gMaple is such a pastoral, it is the twin of reality and the core element of a true pastoral life.